tillfoo/GHF51-Case/README.md

 ### Printing

-The case was designed to be printed with an FFF/FDM printer with a 0.4mm-Ø nozzle.
+The case was designed to be printed with an FFF/FDM printer with a 0.4mm-Ø nozzle at 0.1mm layer height.

 The GHF51 heatsink can reach 70-80°C, which is beyond the thermal resistance of typical FFF 3D-printing plastics like PLA.
 I printed the case with _Extrudr Greentec Pro_ filament, which according to the manufacturer has a higher heat resistance.
 If it doesn't hold up to the temperatures, I'll write an update here.